 We will pay for the entire cost of soliciting proxies.
 In addition to these proxy materials, our directors and employees may also solicit proxies by telephone or by other means of communication.
+We have hired these services.
 We will also reimburse brokerage firms, banks and other agents for the cost of forwarding proxy materials to beneficial owners.
 Directors and employees will not be paid any additional compensation for soliciting proxies.